niks290192/Swift-Algorithms/Insertion Sort/README.md

 Pick the number from the pile, `5`, and insert it into the sorted array.
 It goes in between the `3` and `8`.
 The sorted array is `[3, 5, 8]` and the pile is `[4, 6]`

 Repeat this process until the pile is empty.

+## In-place sort

+The above explanation makes it seem like you need two array: one for the unsorted pile and one that contains the numbers in sorted order.

+But you can perform the insertion sort *in-place*, without having to create a separate array.
+You just keep track of which part of the array is sorted already and which part is the unsorted pile.

+Initially, the array is `[8, 3, 5, 4, 6]`. the `|` bar shows where the sorted portion ends and the pile begins:

+    [| 8, 3, 5, 4, 6 ]

+This shows that the sorted portion is empty and the pile starts at `8`.

+After processing he first number, we have:

+    [ 8 | 3, 5, 4, 6 ]

+The sorted portion is `[8]` and the pile is `[3, 5, 4, 6]`.
+The `|` bar has shifted one position to the right.

+This is how the content of the array changes during the sort:

+    [| 8, 3, 5, 4, 6 ]
+    [ 8 | 3, 5, 4, 6 ]
+    [ 3, 8 | 5, 4, 6 ]
+    [ 3, 5, 8 | 4, 6 ]
+    [ 3, 4, 5, 8 | 6 ]
+    [ 3, 4, 5, 6, 8 |]

+In each step, the `|` bar moves up one position.
+As you can see, the beginning of the array up to the `|` is always sorted.
+The pile shrinks by one and the sorted portion grows by one, until the pile is empty and there are no more unsorted numbers left.